Cascading/cascading-jdbc/README.md

 3. Build the project against an existing oracle database.
 The user has to be able to create and delete tables, in order for the tests to work.

-    > gradle  cascading-jdbc-oracle:build -Dcascading.jdbc.url.oracle='jdbc:oracle:thin:user/password@host:port:SID'
+    > gradle cascading-jdbc-oracle:build -Dcascading.jdbc.url.oracle='jdbc:oracle:thin:user/password@host:port:SID' -i

-Afterwards you will find all the jars in `cascading-jdbc-oracle/build/libs/`.
+Alternatively to 1. and 2. you can add your organizations maven repository to the build, in case, it already contains the oracle jdbc driver.

+After executing the build you will find all the jars in `cascading-jdbc-oracle/build/libs/`.
 You can install them in your local maven repository with by using `gradle install` instead of `gradle build` or upload them to your organizations repo manager.

 # Usage